AhmadHatziq/db-column-level-encryption/ms-sql-server/sql-server-rds-guide.md

 Note that in this example, we are using `Windows Certificate Store - Current User`.
 This is the personal store of the connected admin user.

-The cert is never stored on the Database.
+The cert/CMK is never stored on the Database.

 ![MS Docs 1](../img/sql_server_ms_docs_1.png)